Learning-Collider/sqlcaseR/README.md

 A string that represents the constructed CASE statement

 <br>
 ***inlist()***

 **description**

-This function constructs a CASE WHEN THEN statement from a mapping CSV file or R dataframe It assumes that the first column of the data contains the original WHEN values, and the second column contains the THEN values (the values to be mapped to.)
+This function constructs a IN statement from a mapping CSV file or R dataframe.
+It assumes that the first column of the data contains the vector of values that the IN statement will check against.

 **Usage**